HL7/bulk-data/spec/authorization/index.md

 This profile is intended to be used by developers of backend services (clients) that autonomously (or semi-autonomously) need to access resources from FHIR servers that have pre-authorized defined scopes of access.
+This specification handles use cases complementary to the SMART App Launch protocol[link].
 Specifically, this profile describes the registration-time metadata required for a client to be pre-authorized, and the runtime process by which the client acquires an access token that can be used to retrieve FHIR resources.
 This